MARS: Multi-Agent Robotic System with Multimodal Large Language Models for Assistive Intelligence: System Design

 where $I_{\text{RGB}} \in \mathbb{R}^{H \times W \times 3}$ is the original environment image, and $ \mathcal{D}_{\text{Agent1}}$ denotes the structured scene description output from \textit{Visual Perception Agent}.

-In the risk identification stage, the agent matches structured elements in $ \mathcal{D}_{\text{Agent1}}$ against predefined risk categories and localizes their positions.
+The risk identification phase operates as a pattern matching and instantiation process.
+The agent performs a subgraph isomorphism check between the structured scene graph implicit in $\mathcal{D}{\text{Agent1}}$ and a library of predefined risk schema templates.
+Successful matches instantiate specific risk instances, which are then spatially localized within the coordinate frame of $I{\text{RGB}}$.
 Referring to the typical categories in (Table~\ref{tab:risk}), each scene element is systematically checked.
 For passage-related risks, the agent analyzes passage width and obstacle distribution against safety thresholds.
 Let the minimum wheelchair-accessible passage width be $\tau_w (e.g., \tau_w = 0.8 \, \text{m})$.
 If the actual passage width satisfies $width_c < \tau_w$, the case is flagged as a “narrow passage risk.”
 If the obstacle set in the passage is nonempty, i.e., $obstacle_c \neq \emptyset$, the obstacle ratio $r_{obs}$ is computed as

 where $\text{Area}(B_i)$ denotes the bounding box area of obstacle $o_i$, and $\text{Area}(\text{passage})$ is the total passage area.
 When $r_{\text{obs}} > \tau_r$ (e.g., $\tau_r = 0.3$), the case is flagged as a “blocked passage risk.”
 For abnormal object height risks, the decision depends on the match between object vertical size and user interaction needs.
 Let the safety height threshold be $\tau_h$ (e.g., $\tau_h = 1.8 \, \text{m}$ for a standing user).
 If an object height $h_i > \tau_h$ and the object lies within the user’s activity region, it is flagged as an “over-height object risk.”